 1. Common Cattle Breeds

-Cattle are classified into dairy breeds (for milk production), beef breeds (for meat production), and dual-purpose breeds (for both milk and meat).
+Cattle are classified into dairy breeds (for milk production), beef breeds (for meat production), and dual-purpose breeds (used for both milk and meat).

 A. Dairy Cattle Breeds

-• Holstein-Friesian (Netherlands) – High milk yield, black-and-white markings.
+- Holstein-Friesian (Netherlands) – Very high milk yield, black-and-white coat.

-• Jersey (Jersey Island) – Small breed, high butterfat content in milk.
+- Jersey (Jersey Island) – Small size, milk rich in butterfat.

-• Guernsey (Guernsey Island) – Golden-colored milk, efficient milk production.
+- Guernsey (Guernsey Island) – Golden-colored milk, efficient feed conversion.

 B. Beef Cattle Breeds

-• Angus (Scotland) – High-quality marbled meat, disease resistance.
+- Angus (Scotland) – High-quality marbled meat, strong disease resistance.

-• Hereford (England) – Hardy breed, red body with a white face.
+- Hereford (England) – Hardy, red body with white face, good beef quality.

-• Brahman (India) – Heat-resistant, adaptable to harsh climates.
+- Brahman (India) – Heat-tolerant, suited to harsh climates.

 C. Dual-Purpose Breeds

-• Simmental (Switzerland) – Used for milk and meat, fast growth.
+- Simmental (Switzerland) – Used for both milk and meat, fast growth rate.

-• Shorthorn (England) – Good milk and beef production.
+- Shorthorn (England) – Good milk and beef production, calm temperament.

 2. Common Poultry Breeds